-When submitting their manuscript to InPra the authors declare that they are the sole and intellectual authors of the manuscript.
+With submitting your manuscript to PDT&C the authors declare that they are the sole and intellectual authors of the manuscript.
 We do not accept submissions that name Large Language Models, such as ChatGPT, Artificial Intelligence (AI) and Machine Learning Tools as credited author(s) on a manuscript because such tools cannot take responsibility for the submitted work and therefore cannot be considered as eligible authors.
-Where such tools or technologies are used as part of the design or methodology of a research study, please specify the tool and the purpose of its use for the conducted research in the Methods section of your manuscript, and if applicable indicate the use of Large Language Models, AI and Machine Learning Tools for manuscript preparation in the [Template for Ethical and Legal Declarations](#).
-In case of doubt, the handling editor reserves the right to ask the authors to submit the raw data.
+Where such tools or technologies are used as part of the design or methodology of a research study, authors are obliged to specify the tool and the purpose of its use for the conducted research in the Methods section of your manuscript, and if applicable indicate the use of Large Language Models, AI and Machine Learning Tools for manuscript preparation in the [Template for Ethical and Legal Declarations](#).
+In case of doubt, the Editorial Board reserves the right to ask the authors to submit the raw experimental data.